Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Command Points (CP): A resource used to deploy units and activate abilities.
 Each card has a CP cost, and players have a limited amount of CP each turn.
  * Deactivate: The action of returning an exhausted card to its ready (upright) state, typically performed during the Ready Phase.
 This allows the card to potentially perform actions requiring it to be ready later in the turn.
  * Deck: A player's collection of cards, from which they draw during their turn.
- * Defense Value: This number represents the unit's resilience.
-If a unit's Defense Value is greater than or equal to the opposing unit's Attack Value during combat comparison, this unit survives the combat; if it is lower, this unit is destroyed.
+ * Defense Value: This number represents the unit's resilience in combat.
+When comparing an attacking unit's Attack Value (A) to the defending unit's Defense Value (D):
+   * If D>A: The defending unit survives the combat.
+The attacking unit is destroyed.
+   * If D=A: The defending unit survives the combat.
+The attacking unit also survives.
+(Neither unit is destroyed).
+   * If D<A: The defending unit is destroyed.
+The attacking unit survives.
  * Deployment Phase: The phase in which players alternately deploy units and terrain cards onto the battlefield.
  * Discard Pile: A pile where destroyed or used cards are placed.
  * Domain: A thematic category associated with mission cards and unit cards (Technology, Magic, Psionics, Divinity).